bioidiap/bob.pad.face/doc/baselines.rst

 The description of the database-related settings, which are used to run face PAD baselines on the Replay-Attack is given here :ref:`bob.pad.face.resources.databases.replay`.
-To understand the settings in more details you can check the corresponding configuration file :
+To understand the settings in more detail you can check the corresponding configuration file:
 ``bob/pad/face/config/replay_attack.py``.